If any issue arises, oppn should not blame us: TMC after SC stays WB ban on 'The Kerala Story' | Politics

 - India

-After the Supreme Court put a stay on the West Bengal government's ban on screening 'The Kerala Story', the TMC on Thursday said if any issue arises due to the showing of the film, the opposition should not blame the state's ruling party.
+After the Supreme Court allowed the screening of 'The Kerala Story' in West Bengal, the TMC on Thursday said if any issue arises due to the showing of the film, the opposition should not blame the state's ruling party.

 The Trinamool Congress also asserted that the state government's decision not to allow screening of the controversial film was based on intelligence inputs and the party has nothing to do with it.